Epoch’s Thoughts on the Electrification of Boating

 Question: What are the most immediate opportunities for electrification in the boating industry?

 Epoch’s Answer: We think the biggest immediate opportunity for electrification of boating is in the smaller boat segment.
 By doing so, we could electrify 70% of the market overnight and those customers would have a better boating experience.
-Epoch’s first boats are 14-18 feet and can be used as fishing skiffs, yacht tenders or runabouts.
+That’s why we recommend smaller boats 12-18 feet that can be used as fishing skiffs, yacht tenders or runabouts.
 They are ideally suited for inland lakes and waterways, particularly helpful as waterway regulations adopt electric-only policies.

 Question: Can electric motors replace gas motors?

 Epoch’s Answer: Absolutely!
-Many ICE fishing boats already shut down their big engines and use a small electric kicker motor for trolling and low-speed maneuverability, but Epoch is making that secondary motor obsolete.
-In fact, with our wide torque band and incredible low speed efficiency, owners don’t need secondary small kicker motors at all.
+Many ICE fishing boats already shut down their big engines and use a small electric kicker motor for trolling and low-speed maneuverability, but soon that secondary motor will be obsolete.
+In fact, with today’s wide torque band and incredible low speed efficiency, owners don’t need secondary small kicker motors at all.
 Just a single, rugged, low maintenance electric outboard motor!

 Question: What are the remaining challenges related to mass adoption of electric boats?

 Epoch’s Answer: One of the big differences with electric cars vs boats is that water is denser and requires more power than automobiles do to stay at speed.
-Epoch Boats has solved the power problem with our proprietary foil system.
-Our strategy of building smaller, entry-level boats at an affordable price will make electric boating accessible to more, addressing 70% of the new boat market.
-At Epoch, our biggest challenge may be the time & resources to build enough boats to meet demand of future customers!
+Smaller, entry-level boats that are available at an affordable price will make electric boating accessible to more, addressing 70% of the new boat market.

 Scroll to top